FRBNY-DSGE/DSGE.jl/docs/src/advanced_usage.md

 - `n_mh_burn::Int`: Number of blocks to discard as burn-in for Metropolis-Hastings.
 - `mh_thin::Int`: Metropolis-Hastings thinning step.
 - `parallel::Bool`: Flag for running algorithm in parallel.
-- `mh_adaptive_accpt::Bool`: if true, then the proposal distribution is adapted to achieve a target accept rate.
-(Note that currently the adaptive proposal distribution is not working).
+- `mh_adaptive_accept::Bool`: if true, then the proposal distribution is adapted to achieve a target accept rate.
+- `mh_target_accept::Bool`: target accept rate when adaptively adjusting acceptance probability.
 - `mh_c::S = 0.5`: Initial scaling factor for covariance of the particles when using an adaptive proposal distribution.
 Controls size of steps in mutation step.
 - `mh_α::S = 1.0`: The mixture proportion for the mutation step's proposal distribution when